jessc/mamba-snake/README.md

 ## Contributing

- - add highscore
- - multiple rabbits
-   - rabbits breed when two are within 5 squares of each other (a baby is born between them)
  - adjust difficulty
    - how many spaces rabbit can hop at a time
    - number of hops the rabbit makes before turning